 Most creams, lotions, and ointments fall under the category of emollients.
 These helpful compounds work in three ways; providing an oily layer to help your skin hold onto valuable water, minimize friction, and help to repair surface skin cells.
 Types of emollients will vary greatly based on their oil-to-water ratio; the higher the oil content, the greasier the end product.
-Consider reading this article on how coconut oil offers great results for eczema sufferers at http://www.adrescuewear.com/blog/dr-frank-lichten...
+Here is an article on how coconut oil offers great results for eczema sufferers.

 Lotions contain more water than creams and moisturizers and are light on the skin.
 While this makes them ideal for applying over hairier parts of the skin or under delicate clothing, they are generally less effective because the water content evaporates quickly.

 Ointments are greasier than lotions, moisturizers, and creams, which helps to preserve the water content in the skin.
-Ointments are most effective on the driest, thickest skin, they generally do not contain preservatives, however should not be used on weeping eczema.
-Here is a great article on the best emollients with the National Eczema Association's Seal of Acceptance. http://www.adrescuewear.com/blog/top-rated-eczema-creams-and-emollients-from-the-national-eczema-association/ Ointments and emollients work the best for eczema but are also messy.
+Ointments are most effective on the driest, thickest skin.
+They generally do not contain preservatives, however, they should not be used on weeping eczema.
+Here is a great article on the best emollients with the National Eczema Association's Seal of Acceptance.
+Ointments and emollients work the best for eczema but are also messy.
 Applying eczema clothing over ointments and emollients is the best way to address this issue.
 These specialty eczema garments keep the necessary treatment in place, but also provide soothing relief during treatment for excellent results.
 Visit www.adrescuewear.com for more information on eczema garments for soothing and treating.